GabrieleGiuseppini/Floating-Sandbox/How to Build a Ship.md

 being whatever structural material specified by the structural layer.

 # Texture Layer
-The texture layer image is a TODO.
+The texture layer image provides the visible aspect of a ship.
+TODO
+- TODO: Any size
+- TODO: Only portions covered by structure are shown

 # .shp File
 TODO